Whether you’ve been planning to study abroad for years or are only now considering it, the entire process might seem daunting.

 |UK||£10,000 to £20,000||£10,000 to £20,000||£15,000 to £24,000|

 |Canada||CAD 13,000 to CAD 20,000||CAD 17,000 to CAD 25,000||CAD 7,000 to CAD 15,000|

 |Australia||AUD 15,000 to AUD 33,000||AUD 20,000 to AUD 42,000||AUD 20,000 to AUD 42,000|

 Factors Universities Consider when Evaluating

-Now, let’s, turn the tables and try to understand what most top universities in the world consider when they evaluate Masters or Ph.D. applicants.
+Now, let’s, turn the tables and try to understand what most top universities in the world consider when they evaluate Masters or Ph.D., applicants.
 They consider several aspects.
-The first aspect universities want to know about are your academics.
+The first aspect universities want to know about is your academics.